iotexproject/iotex-docs/docs/developer/sdk/did.md

 Please see more detailed specs in [IIP-7](https://github.com/iotexproject/iips/blob/master/iip-7.md) and you can learn more in the [DID documentation](/developer/did/overview).

 Given an IoTeX address `io1tpphshf0npzawfug7g4dhrzwkzepfkwgq5prm6`, we can derive its DID as `did:io:io1tpphshf0npzawfug7g4dhrzwkzepfkwgq5prm6`.
-And then you can create a DID JWT as the following example:
+And then you can create a DID JWT as in the following example:

 ```js
 import Antenna from "iotex-antenna";